cloudmesh-project/cloudmesh.street/README.md

 The above script when runs ,uses playbook--> ansible/sign_detection.yaml

-##DEFAULT:
+###### DEFAULT:
-As the images dataset as well as sample video is present in project directory [Details given in Appendix below], The default program performs sign detection on images.
+The images dataset as well as sample video are present in project directory [Details given in Appendix below], the default program performs sign detection on images.

 To perform video analysis, Update the following file for last task: